algorealmInc/SwarmNL/examples/replication/README.md

 # Replication examples

-These examples demonstrate the configurations and operations of a replication network using SwarmNL using Eventual Consistency and Strong Consistency models.
+These examples demonstrate the configurations and operations of a replica network using SwarmNL using Eventual Consistency and Strong Consistency models.

 ## Eventual consistency